Libensemble/libensemble/docs/papers/joss/paper.md

 For example, the vast majority of current use cases do not require a database or special run-time environment.
-For use cases that have such requirements, Balsam can be used on the back-end by substituting the regular MPI executor for the Balsam executor.
+For use cases that have such requirements, Balsam can be used on the back end by substituting the regular MPI executor for the Balsam executor.
 This approach simplifies the user experience and reduces the initial setup and adoption costs when using libEnsemble.